FunkyCosmonaut/RT-Renderer/README.md

-Working through Raytracing in a weekend, this is all implemented in C, File outputs to ppm
+Raytracer written in C, future plans are to port this to the Nintendo 64 platform once I get my hands on a development kit.